thin-edge/thin-edge.io/docs/src/references/tedge-configuration-management.md

 Thin-edge provides an operation plugin to manage device configuration files.

 * This management is bi-directional:
   * A device can be taken as reference, all the managed files being uploaded to the [tedge file transfer repository](tedge-file-transfer-service.md) and stored there as a configuration snapshot.
-  * A configuration snapshot can be pushed from the tedge file transfer repository to any devices of the same type, i.e. supporting the same kind of configuration files.
+  * A configuration update can be pushed from the tedge file transfer repository to any devices of the same type, i.e. supporting the same kind of configuration files.
+  * This plugin, combined with a cloud mapper, enables configuration management from the cloud.
 * With this operation plugin, the device owner defines the list of files (usually configuration files, but not necessarily).
 * The plugin configuration itself can be managed both locally and from the cloud, meaning, the device owner can update from the cloud the list of files to be managed with the combination of the cloud mapper.
-* The configuration files are managed accordingly to their type, a name that is chosen by the device owner to categorise each configuration.
+* The configuration files are managed according to their type, a name that is chosen by the device owner to categorise each configuration.
   By default, the full path of a configuration file on the device is used as its type.
 * When files are downloaded from the tedge file transfer repository to the device where the plugin is installed,